rbohl/liferay-docs/draft.markdown

 **Note:** there is still support for the legacy `com.liferay.portal.kernel.search.Stats` object:

-1. Create a Stats instace with the desired metrics:
+1. Create a Stats instance with the desired metrics:
 ```java

 Stats stats = new Stats() {